hyuko21/vondme-cms/site/content/about/_index.en.md

 ---
 title: About
-pageTitle: About VondMe
+pageTitle: About VondME
 image: /images/uploads/default-jumbotron.jpg
 about:
-  heading: "About us"
+  heading: 'About us'
   description:
     - text: >
         If you're like us you probably have a hard time shopping online in your city and realizing this,